 Whether you're new to Meet the Firms (MTF) or a seasoned veteran, it doesn't hurt to refresh your memory on how to be a successful recruit at this critical event.
+The last MTF we hosted was virtual, so this may be your first in-person accounting career fair experience!

 If you are planning to pursue an internship or need a full-time job, you need to attend Meet the Firms!
-This event is your chance to network with premier employers and allow them to put a face with your résumé.
+This event is your chance to network with premier employers and allow them to put a face with your resume.

 For those of you who are underclassmen, this event is still important to you.
 Even if you don't speak to any firms at MTF, it is in your best interest to go to the event and do a "dress rehearsal" to see what it's like.
 When it's your turn to be recruited as juniors, you know exactly what to expect and you're ready for it!
 Don't be afraid to tell the firms that you are early in your ACCT curriculum and attending the event to learn more about the employers and career paths.
 Rules For A Good Meet the Firms Performance: